BlurryBat/Nebulous_Musings/_posts/2021-02-28-random-thoughts-on-life.md

 ---
-title: Random Thoughts on Life.
+title: Random Thoughts on Life
 ---

 Its funny how any of the annoyances a year back doesn't bother you anymore, time truely does heal people.
 Time is the only way people can move on from the problems